 .

 As part of that consultation process, member groups of the Ontario Greenbelt Alliance submitted a map containing additional lands to be added to the Greenbelt, known as the “Bluebelt Expansion Area”.
-Key lands in the Bluebelt Expansion area include:

-Moraines and other lands in the Grand River watershed

-Precious water resources in Simcoe County

-Lands in Northumberland.
+The proposed Bluebelt Expansion area involved extending the Greenbelt to protect areas of high ecological and hydrological value such as moraines, wetlands, headwater areas and coldwater streams.

-The work done in 2017 should form the basis of new plans to expand the Greenbelt.
+The work done in 2017, including the Bluebelt proposal, should form the basis of new plans to expand the Greenbelt.

-Work towards simultaneously improving public health, local food security, water security, economic prosperity and climate resilience.
+Work towards simultaneously improving public health, local food security, water security, climate resilience, biodiversity conservation and economic prosperity.

 The COVID-19 crisis has made it abundantly clear how important governments are to maintaining our collective health and prosperity.
 We rely on governments to act in ways that help as many people as possible and harm as few as possible.
 Most importantly, we rely on governments to find the “win-wins” so that we all benefit.

 The belief that ecological and social health must sometimes be sacrificed for economic prosperity has been proven wrong time and again.
-As noted above, the very existence of the Greenbelt and the huge economic, social and ecological benefits it permanently provides for Ontarians is just one example of this.
+The huge economic, social and ecological benefits provided by the Greenbelt demonstrate that this is not the case.

 Yet, too often, this false belief that we have to sacrifice our social and ecological well-being for a thriving economy is used to justify actions that almost always benefit certain interests who are unapologetic about putting their own interests ahead of others.